 CDBG funds are available to units of local government that are within non-entitlements areas.
 HOME and NHTF funds are available statewide.
+HOPWA funds are available to eligible applicants living outside of the 15-county EMSA.

 For ESG Shelter funding, the application is open to all areas of the state, but priority is given to applications from the balance of state areas (non-ESG entitlement areas).
 Within ESG entitlement areas, priority is given to those jurisdictions which have chosen to use their ESG resources for emergency shelter but still demonstrate significant unmet need.
 For funding allocated to the ESG Prevention and Rapid Re-Housing activities, funds will only be awarded to applications from non-ESG entitlement areas of the state.